Smoothed Shifted Convolutions of Generalised Divisor Functions: Shifted Convolution of Generalised Divisor Functions

 For $a_1 \cdots a_{|I|} \neq a_1' \cdots a_{|I|}'$, this corresponds to the sum considered in Theorem \ref{thm:certaindivisor}.
-In \citet{topacogullari2018shifted}, the proof instead relied on Theorem 1.1 of \citet{topacogullari2015certain}.
+In Topacogullari \cite{topacogullari2018shifted}, the proof instead relied on Theorem 1.1 of Topacogullari \cite{topacogullari2015certain}.
 Since the main term in Theorem \ref{thm:certaindivisor} is also quadratic in $\log x$, our main term coincides with theirs.
-Consequently, the proof of the main term in (\ref{sum3}) is already established in \citet{topacogullari2018shifted}, and we only need to handle the error term, which we denote by $R_3$.
+Consequently, the proof of the main term in (\ref{sum3}) is analogous to that in Topacogullari \cite{topacogullari2018shifted}, and we only need to handle the error term, which we denote by $R_3$.
 First, we split

 where $R_{3a}$ is the error term estimating $\Sigma_{3a}$ using Theorem \ref{thm:certaindivisor}.
-Trivially, the first sum is $\ll x^{1+\e}$.
+Trivially, the first sum is $\ll x^{1+\e}/q$.
 For the second sum, since everything in the summand is non-negative, first write

-Since the divisor functions contribute at most $A^\e \ll x^\e$, we ignore them.
+Since the divisor functions contribute at most $\widetilde{A}_{j}^\e \ll x^\e$, we ignore them.
 We write $r_1=r_0c_1$ and $r_2=r_0c_2$.
 Therefore,

 Using $d(r_0)=2^{\omega(r_0)}$, the inner sum is bounded by